Azure/Industrial-IoT/docs/opc-publisher/commandline.md

       --sl, --opcstacklogging, --EnableOpcUaStackLogging[=VALUE]
                              Enable opc ua stack logging beyond logging at error level.
                                Default: `disabled`.
+      --ksf, --keysetlogfolder, --OpcUaKeySetLogFolderName[=VALUE]
+                             Writes negotiated symmetric keys for all running client connection to this file.
+                               The file can be loaded by Wireshark 4.3 and used to decrypt encrypted channels when analyzing
+                               network traffic captures.
+                               Note that enabling this feature presents a security risk!
+                               Default: `disabled`.
       --ecw, --enableconsolewriter, --EnableConsoleWriter[=VALUE]
                              Enable writing encoded messages to standard error